saurabharch/web-refinery/README.md

 ##Installing
 Run __npm install__ and __bower install__ to install the necessary packages for the app.

-Once you're finished, create a database called __web-refinary__ and run __node seed.js__ to install the required tables, sample data, and create a directory called hosted-projects.
+Once you're finished, create a database called __web-refinery__ and run __node seed.js__ to install the required tables, sample data, and create a directory called hosted-projects.

 ## Logging In